Education reform: Education for All

 The Education for All (EFA) Assessment 2000 was launched in July 1998 with an aim to help countries to identify both problems and prospects for further progress of EFA, and to strengthen their capacity to improve and monitor the provision and outcomes of basic education.
 Some 179 countries set up National Assessment Groups which collected quantitative data focusing on eighteen core indicators and carried out case-studies to collect qualitative information.

 Education 2030 Agenda refers to the global commitment of the Education for All movement to ensure access to basic education for all.
 It is an essential part of the 2030 Agenda for Sustainable Development.
 The roadmap to achieve the Agenda is the Education 2030 Incheon Declaration and Framework for Action, which outlines how countries, working with UNESCO and global partners, can translate commitments into action.

 The United Nations, over 70 ministers, representatives of member-countries, bilateral and multilateral agencies, regional organizations, academic institutions, teachers, civil society, and the youth supported the Framework for Action of the Education 2030 platform.
 The Framework was described as the outcome of continuing consultation to provide guidance for countries in implementing this Agenda.
 At the same time, it mobilizes various stakeholders in the new education objectives, coordination, implementation process, funding, and review of Education 2030.

 Thailand

+Evidence regarding the educational attainment of the Thai labor force in 1995 comes from a report by A. R. Haas (1999) titled “Trends in Articulation Arrangements for Technical and Vocational Education in the South East Asian Region.”
+This report was jointly prepared by UNESCO–UNEVOC and RMIT University, and is widely cited as an international source when discussing the structure of educational attainment among the Thai workforce in 1995.
+79.1% of the Thai labor force had primary education or below, 8.0% had lower secondary education, 3.3% had upper secondary education, 3.2% had vocational education, and 6.4% had higher education.

-In 1995, the Minister of Education, Sukavich Rangsitpol, launched education reforms for all aimed at realizing the potential of Thai people to develop themselves for a better quality of life and to develop the nation for peaceful coexistence in the global community.
+Therefore, in 1995, the Minister of Education, Sukavich Rangsitpol launched, education reforms for all, aimed at realizing the potential of Thai people to develop themselves for a better quality of life and to develop the nation for peaceful coexistence in the global community.

 Since December 1995, activities have been conducted in four main areas: